iutinvg/buxoff/README.md

 # Why?
 Buxoff is not one more slow / buggy web app forcing you to wait forages until it loads.
-This is a native mobile application working as fast as you phone can.
-You can save all your expenses on the spot and push them to server later.
+This is a native mobile application working as fast as your phone can.
+You can save all your expenses on the spot and push them to buxfer.com later.

 The transaction properties (tags, transactions, rules) are saved locally on device and autocompletion helps you fill the fields.
 The more you use the app, the more rules it knows.